biratkk/distraction-disabler/README.md

 App to disable distractions from sites like youtube and reddit by using a much more minimal interface instead of the graphical distracting interface that the corresponding web services use.

-App is currently in development and so production is not advisable.
+Currently in development and so using app for production is not advisable.

 To test the app out open the terminal and change directories to respective folder, then paste the following.